 Subject Reporters (online and Law Classified (not current), by subject) – cases on specific areas of the law such as bankruptcy, education and securities regulation.
 Cases are published chronologically in multi-volume sets.
 In print, between new volumes, the most recent cases are supplemented in paperback books, called “advance sheets.”
 (One of the main advantages of many electronic systems is the nearly immediate updating they provide.)

-Case law is available online via subscription database including, but not limited to Lexis and Westlaw, Bloomberg Law.
+Case law is available online via subscription database including, but not limited to Lexis, Westlaw and Bloomberg Law.
 There are also free alternatives including, but not limited to, court webpages and Google Scholar.

 Depending on the source that you are searching, there are several options for locating cases on a specific topic.